parallelvirtualcluster/pvc/docs/manuals/daemon.md

 * *optional*
 * *requires* `functions` → `enable_networking`

 Configuration for coordinator functions on the node.
 Optional only if `enable_networking` is `False`.
 Not optional on non-coordinator hosts, though unused.
-Contains the following subentries.
+Contains the following sub-entries.

 ##### `dns` → `database` → `host`